Alfred O'Rahilly: Politics and public life

 After the 1916 Easter Rising, O'Rahilly publicly supported Sinn Féin and was elected to Cork City Council as a Sinn Féin and Transport Workers candidate.
 Arrested early in 1921 for political writings, O'Rahilly was interned in Spike Island prison.

 Released in October 1921 he was constitutional adviser to the Irish Treaty Delegation.
 O'Rahilly supported the Anglo-Irish Treaty and in 1922 he composed a draft constitution for the Irish Free State with Darrell Figgis.

-O'Rahilly lead Irish delegations to the International Labour Organization conferences in 1924, 1925 and 1932, and took on a conciliatory role in trade union and employers disputes in Munster.
+O'Rahilly led Irish delegations to the International Labour Organization conferences in 1924, 1925 and 1932, and took on a conciliatory role in trade union and employers disputes in Munster.
 As President of University College Cork, he initiated workers' education courses in the university in the late 1940s which proved popular with Cork trade unionists.

 Standing as a candidate in Cork Borough for Cumann na nGaedheal, he was elected to the 4th Dáil at the 1923 general election.
 He resigned in 1924, causing a by-election later that year which was won by the Cumann na nGaedheal candidate Michael Egan.